ResearchComputing/Documentation/File-Systems.md

 ## Overview

+All Research-Computing users are allocated space on the `home` and `projects` file systems.
+Additionally, separate `scratch` file systems are visible from Summit and Blanca and are made available to users of those systems.

+# The Home File System
+Every user is allocated 2G
 You have three directories allocated to your username ($USER).
 These include `/home/$USER` (2 G), `/projects/$USER` (250 G) and `/scratch/summit/$USER` (10 T).

 ## Accounting